 The origin of wine is intimately linked to the development of ancient civilizations.
 Some studies show Armenia as the country with records of the oldest wine facility dated from between 6000 and 8000 BC and as a country with great diversity of grape cultivars (Dallakyan et al., 2015).
 Many of the actually used grape cultivars come from the wild eastern Vitis vinifera sylvestris.
 Relevant evidences show that this cultivar was domesticated in Transcaucasia (today's Georgia, Armenia, and Azerbaijan) and Eastern Anatolia, in the Neolithic era (about 8000 years ago), where the first wine was produced.
 On the other hand, the first proof of winemaking comes from North Iran, about 1000 years after.
 The spread of the viticulture and wine for the Western Europe occurred thousands years after (Estreicher, 2017; Marthino, 2019).
-Apart from these the lingual origin of the word "şarap" (wine) derived from the Arabic root srb, şarāb شراب means "any kind of drink, especially an intoxicating drink".
+Apart from these the lingual origin of the word "şarap" (wine) derived from the Arabic root srb, şarāb "auto" and side and an antimatica and an antimatica and an antimatica and wine for the word "sarap" (wine) derived from the Arabic root srb, şarāb "auto" and side and an antimatica and antimatica and an antimatica and antimatica and antimatica and antimatica and the specially an intoxicating drink".